Ella77/Tacotron-2-Korean/README.md

 3. reduce mel_channels <-- this does reduce the predicted mel spectrogram quality.
 4. ask your wife for money and buy a good one.

+I wanted to upload pretrained checkpoint files so you can save training time.
+But Guthub does not allow uploadding large file as checkpoin.
+So, you can delete 'Tacotron_pretrained_logs' and 'wavenet_pretrained_logs' and train from scratch.
+Or contact me to get the pretrained checkpoint files.

 output examples here: https://clyp.it/user/nspiu1ef
 Reference: https://github.com/Rayhane-mamah